Panama Papers and North America: United States

 President Barack Obama was critical of Caribbean tax havens in his 2008 election campaign.
 In 2010, the United States implemented the Foreign Account Tax Compliance Act, which required financial firms around the world to report accounts held by US citizens to the Internal Revenue Service.

 The US is not a signatory to the Common Reporting Standard set up by the Organisation for Economic Co-operation and Development, alongside Vanuatu and Bahrain.

 At least 2,400 US-based clients were documented in the papers; while many of their transactions were legal, Mossack Fonseca offered advice to many of its US clients on how to evade US tax and financial disclosure laws.
 On 7 February 2020, federal prosecutors announced that they would get their first conviction in relation to the disclosures.
 On 18 February 2020, Harald Joachim von der Goltz, an 82-year-old former businessman and former U.S. resident who was a client for Mossack Fonseca, pleaded guilty to nine counts, including charges of conspiracy to evade taxes and commit money laundering and wire fraud.
 He was the first person to plead guilty in the US in connection to the Panama Papers leak.
 On February 28, 2020, a Massachusetts accountant, Richard Gaffey, became the second person to plead guilty to charges related to the Panama Papers.
 Judgments against both von der Goltz and Gaffey were delivered in September 2020 in the United States District Court for the Southern District of New York, resulting in 87 months imprisonment and over $17.7 million in asset forfeitures, restitutions, and fines between the two defendants.

 Panama Free Trade Agreement

 The Panama Free Trade Agreement, supported by President Obama and then-Secretary of State Clinton, has been criticized by watchdog groups for enabling the practices detailed within the Panama Papers through regulatory oversight.
 However, an Obama administration official said the argument has "zero merit".
 John Cassidy of The New Yorker, said the Panama Free Trade Agreement actually forced Panama to release information to the American regulatory authorities on "the ownership of companies, partnerships, trusts, foundations, and other persons".

-Citing leaked diplomatic cables, Fortune writer Chris Matthews speculated that Obama and Clinton may have supported the agreement, after opposing it while campaigning for office, because it was a quid pro quo for Panamanian support of US efforts against drug trafficking.
-In any event, he notes, while it is true that the agreement abolished limits on fund transfers between the US and Panama, the Obama administration insisted that the two countries first sign a Tax Information and Exchange Agreement as well, which facilitated the exchange of tax information between the countries.